postmanlabs/labs-docs/src/pages/docs/postman-flows/core-concepts/data-types.md

 A record is a collection of fields (key-value pairs) where the key is of string type and the values can be of different types.
 These fields are fixed in number and follow a particular sequence.
 If you have some knowledge of C, records are like `struct`.

-Below is a typescript equivalent of a record.
+This is a typescript equivalent of a record:

 ```ts
 interface Box {